nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_latency.rst

 The module requires the basic Bluetooth configuration, as described in :ref:`nrf_desktop_bluetooth_guide`.
 The module is enabled for every nRF Desktop peripheral device.

-You can use the option :option:`CONFIG_DESKTOP_BLE_SECURITY_FAIL_TIMEOUT_S` to define the maximum allowed time for establishing the connection security.
+You can use the option :kconfig:`CONFIG_DESKTOP_BLE_SECURITY_FAIL_TIMEOUT_S` to define the maximum allowed time for establishing the connection security.
 If the connection is not secured during this period of time, the peripheral device disconnects.

-You can set the option :option:`CONFIG_DESKTOP_BLE_LOW_LATENCY_LOCK` to keep the connection latency low for the LLPM connections.
+You can set the option :kconfig:`CONFIG_DESKTOP_BLE_LOW_LATENCY_LOCK` to keep the connection latency low for the LLPM connections.
 This speeds up sending the first HID report after not sending a report for some connection intervals.
 Enabling this option increases the power consumption - the connection latency is kept low unless the device is in the low power mode.